 Detroit followed that up by using day 2 picks on Levi Onwuzrike and Alim McNeil who both compliment Michael Brockers in both a 4-3 and 3-4 defensive scheme.
 Adding Ifeatu Melifonwu as a nickel cornerback to compliment Amani Oruwaryie and Jeffery Okudah was a great way to top off day 2 before Detroit got Amon-Ra St. Brown a receiver with a second round grade on my board in the fourth round.

-Honestly, I think the Trojanman Brad Holmes drafted may be better than Breshad Perriman, Tyrell Williams, or Kalif Raymond.
+Honestly, I think the Trojanman Brad Holmes drafted at wide receiver may be better than Breshad Perriman, Tyrell Williams, or Kalif Raymond.
 Those guys may be ahead of Amon-Ra St. Brown on the depth chart at the moment, but that will not last.
 If it does, then I could honestly see Detroit picking this high unless tight end T.J.
 Hockenson and running back DeAndre Swift just absolutely go off for Fantasy owners like they did on my Fantasy team last year.

 Many Lions fans would assume they will cut Jared Goff in this scenario if they pick this high.
 Cutting Goff in 2022 only saves the Detroit Lions a meager $650,000 dollars.
 Brad Holmes could save more money by switching to Geico.
 They could get a receiver to compliment their fourth round pick, but they got bigger needs on defense to address plus there are three blue chip defensive prospects on the board who I mentioned in the final paragraph of my Houston Texans writeup with the first pick and Detroit is taking one of those guys at 2.